swanson/swanson.github.com/_posts/2013-12-16-reliable-android-http-testing-with-retrofit-and-mockito.md

 Same as before &mdash; we capture the callback.
 But this time we call the `failure` method, which simulates an API error.
-If we need more discrete error handling (e.g. if the response is HTTP 401, redirect to login; if HTTP 500, toast a general system error message).
+If we need more discrete error handling (e.g. if the response is HTTP 401, redirect to login; if HTTP 500, toast a general system error message), we can easily create the appropriate RetrofitError objects and pass them in.

 The power of `ArgumentCaptor` really shines through here.
 We have complete control of the object we've captured.
 We can feed it any data or trigger any